-- 55. The delegation informed that the improvement of the situation of rural women is part of the second 5 years plan and the strategy for the alleviation of poverty.
-FGM is about to be wiped out and the ministry of health is raising awareness on this issue and prohibiting such an action by health workers.
-More women have been appointed in decision making positions and there is a political will to increase this treand. - 56.
-Yemen adopted a programme for economic reform and other mid term development plans, which have led to the improvement of the living standard and the per capita income.
-The government has drawn up an independent and comprehensive strategy for the reduction of poverty.
-Poverty was reduced from 41% to 34% between 2003 and 2005.
-Other institutional mechanisms work in this area such as the Social Fund for Development which is the 2nd best experience at the international level.
-These efforts, which were blessed by the international partners, resulted in some improvement in the population living conditions.
-Priority is given to education with three Ministries working in this field.
-The funding for education is 6% of the GNP.
-The delegation informed that there is an increase in the basic enrollment and the hope is to reach, as per the MDGs, 100% enrollment by 2015. - 57.
-The delegation said that last month, the 2nd stage of the national reform agenda was adopted, and one of its pillars is combating corruption.
-Currently, a national comprehensive strategy to combat corruption is being developed. - 58.
-Venezuela highlighted the commitment by Yemen in promoting human rights.
+- 55. The delegation reported that improvement of the situation of rural women is part of the second five-year plan and the poverty alleviation strategy.
+Femal genital mutilation is about to be wiped out and the Ministry of Health is raising awareness on this issue and prohibiting the practice by health workers.
+More women have been appointed to decision-making positions and there is political will to increase this trend. - 56.
+Yemen adopted a programme for economic reform and other medium-term development plans, which led to the improvement of living standards and per capita income.
+The Government has drawn up an independent and comprehensive poverty reduction strategy.
+Poverty was reduced from 41 per cent to 34 per cent between 2003 and 2005.
+Other institutional mechanisms work in this area such as the Social Fund for Development which has the second best record at the international level.
+These efforts, which were blessed by the international partners, resulted in some improvement in living conditions.
+Priority is given to education with three ministries working in this field.
+The funding for education is 6 per cent of GNP.
+Basic enrollment has increased, and the hope is to reach, as per the MDGs, 100 per cent enrollment by 2015. - 57.
+The delegation said that last month, the second stage of the national reform agenda was adopted, and one of its pillars is combating corruption.
+A comprehensive national strategy to combat corruption is being developed. - 58.
+Venezuela highlighted the commitment by Yemen to promoting human rights.
 Venezuela understood the sacrifice made by Yemen, a developing country, to host refugees and asked the international community to support Yemen in this regard.
 Venezuela also stressed the improvement of health indicators over the past years. - 59.
-Denmark, noting constitutional provisions protecting human rights, enquired about measures envisaged to improve the rule of law and to bring a halt to arbitrary arrest and detention, and detention without charge.
-It was concerned about numerous cases of juveniles on death row and about gender discrimination, noting in particular the frequency of female genital mutilation. - 60.
-Oman noted that human rights were being promoted through constitutional and legal guarantees to enable governmental human rights institutions and NGOs to step up their activities.
+Denmark, noting constitutional provisions protecting human rights, enquired about measures envisaged to improve the rule of law and to bring a halt to arbitrary arrest and detention and detention without charge.
+It was concerned about numerous cases of juveniles on death row and gender discrimination, noting in particular the frequency of female genital mutilation. - 60.
+Oman noted that human rights were being promoted through constitutional and legal guarantees to enable governmental human rights institutions and NGOs to increase their activities.
 Oman welcomed Yemen's cooperation with United Nations mechanisms.
 Oman stated that Yemen's achievements are many and considerable. - 61.
-Lebanon welcomed the planned establishment of a national human rights commission; and measures taken to promote human rights, particularly women's rights, notably through urban and rural development programmes, and measures to further advance the participation of women in decision making.
+Lebanon welcomed the planned establishment of a national human rights commission; measures taken to promote human rights, particularly women's rights, notably through urban and rural development programmes; and measures to further advance the participation of women in decision-making.
 Lebanon enquired about measures taken to end domestic violence. - 62.
-China noted with satisfaction Yemen's commitment to decrease poverty and the tremendous progress achieved in education, health and food; and its cooperation with the international community and United Nations agencies.
+China noted with satisfaction Yemen's commitment to decrease poverty; the tremendous progress achieved in education, health and food; and cooperation with the international community and United Nations agencies.
 China understood that Yemen still faced challenges.
-It enquired on specific measures taken to reduce the illiteracy rate and to protect the vulnerable, in particular their right to food. - 63.
+It enquired about specific measures taken to reduce the illiteracy rate and protect the vulnerable, in particular their right to food. - 63.
 Jordan noted the efforts to institute a democratic and pluralistic society.
 Jordan appreciated the establishment of human rights institutions and the formulation of plans and strategies.
 Jordan referred to the importance attached by Yemen to the advancement of women and its cooperation with UNHCR regarding the situation of refugees.
-Jordan called on the international community to continue to assist Yemen.
+Jordan called upon the international community to continue to assist Yemen.